cirosantilli/parsec-benchmark/README.md

 ## Getting started Buildroot cross compilation

-See the instructions at: <https://github.com/cirosantilli/linux-kernel-module-cheat#parsec-benchmark> The Buildroot package is in that repo.
+See the instructions at: <https://github.com/cirosantilli/linux-kernel-module-cheat#parsec-benchmark> The Buildroot package is in that repo at: <https://github.com/cirosantilli/linux-kernel-module-cheat/tree/2c12b21b304178a81c9912817b782ead0286d282/parsec-benchmark>

 Only SPLASH2 was ported currently, not the other benchmarks.